Deborah L. Newton Legacy Endowment

 A summary of program description, purpose, criteria, and how to apply may be found below.

-Would you like to support the Deborah L. Newton Legacy Fund?
-You can make a donation directly to this fund, to help grow its impact and ability to support RAM in providing awards to 7th and 8th grade students and active artists in the Rockford area community -- forever!
+Would you like to support the Deborah L. Newton Legacy Endowment?
+You can make a donation directly to this endowment, to help grow its impact and ability to support RAM in providing awards to 7th and 8th grade students and active artists in the Rockford area community -- forever!

-Each RAM scholarship and award will give recognition to Deborah and this Fund.
+Each RAM scholarship and award will give recognition to Deborah and this Endowment

 Deborah L. Newton Legacy Endowment Program Details

 The Deborah L. Newton Legacy Endowment, established September 16, 2021, supports the Rockford Art Museum's ability to provide awards of "seed sowing" to students and recognition to artists in the Rockford area.

 - Students will participate in art making experiences offered by RAM or other art organizations selected by RAM including the possibility of experiences co-created by recipient and RAM.

 - Artists may have their work purchased to add to RAM's permanent collection, be commissioned by RAM to make new work, or have their work exhibited within RAM or other public buildings.

 Annual awards are made to 7th and 8th grade students and/or active artists at the discretion of the Rockford Art Museum (RAM).

 If the application is from or award given to a student, the summary of criteria is as follows: